LBHackney-IT/evidence-api/docs/guides/service-onboarding.md

 The JSON file is designed to be easy to ammend by anyone—all it needs is the Google Group and a human readable name for the service.

-⚠️ Do not delete a Google Group—this could break records that exist in the database for that service.
+⚠️ Do not delete a Google Group — this could break records that exist in the database for that service.
 If you need to, speak to a developer to update the database records first.

 ## ⚙️  Configuration